 Dr. Destiny on Justice League.
 When the Justice League originally busted him, he was just another of LexCorp's many mooks.
 He wants revenge for this.
 They have no idea who he is, or why he's so intent on killing them.

-On Jimmy Two Shoes, the titular character considers Lucius a friend.
+On Jimmy Two-Shoes, the eponymous character considers Lucius a friend.
 This is because he's such a pollyanna that he's completely unaware of just how much he is loathed by him.

 In the South Park episode "Crippled Summer" Nathan is this to Jimmy.